castiron/typo3-extbaseinstantiable/README.md

 ## FAQ

-Q: Will it also respect marker interfaces like `SingletonInterface`?
+#### Will it also respect marker interfaces like `SingletonInterface`?
-A: Yes!
+Yes!
 It's using normal TYPO3 object instantiation under the hood, so all that weirdo magic will work.

 ## Installation
 ```